sang765/ArchiveTune-Nightly/README.md

 </div>

 > [!WARNING]
 > - This is **unofficial** Nightly build of AchieveTune.
-If you wanna download official AchiveTune, please check out this [repository](https://github.com/koiverse/ArchiveTune).
+If you wanna download official ArchiveTune, please check out this [repository](https://github.com/koiverse/ArchiveTune).

 This repository contains the nightly build setup for ArchiveTune, an advanced YouTube Music client for Android.